 - Samaritan Memorial Hospital - Macon

-Additional sites are used for one-day observations.
+Additional sites are used for 1-day observations.
 Students may be required to attend educational workshops (usually one per nursing class).
 The fee for these workshops may vary from free to $80.00.
-Transportation to all clinical sites/workshops is the student’s responsibility.
+Transportation to all clinical sites/workshops is the responsibility of the student.

 - Proper uniform and other equipment needed will be discussed the first week in class.

 - Professional Malpractice Insurance is required of all nursing students.
 The insurance is obtained as a group policy by MACC.
-The College can certify 100% coverage to the clinical facilities.
-This policy only covers nursing students functioning in the student nurse role and NOT while working in any other capacity.
+The college can certify 100% coverage to the clinical facilities.
+This policy only covers you as you function in the student nurse role and NOT while working in any other capacity.

-- Clinical facilities require current proof of BLS (basic life support).
-Each student is responsible to obtain certification prior to entering the clinical area.
-The BLS certification must be the course for health care providers.
+- Clinical facilities require current proof of BLS (basic life support) certification.
+Each student is responsible for obtaining certification prior to entering the clinical area.
+The BLS certification must be an American Heart Association CPR course for health care providers.

-- If accepted, a physical exam, 14 panel urine drug screen, additional criminal background checks, and immunization information are required.
+- If accepted, a physical exam, 10 panel urine drug screen + oxycodone, additional criminal background checks, and immunization information are required.

 - Upon acceptance to the nursing program each student will be assigned an ADN faculty advisor.
 Please feel free to contact your advisor about any problems or concerns.